Community Edition

 COPY license.xml /etc/frepple

-# Install python dependencies and package
+# Install extra python packages

-RUN python3 -m pip install -r my-requirements.txt && \
+RUN python3 -m pip install -r requirements.txt

 # Update the djangosettings.py configuration file with extra settings